Lockheed D-21: Operational history

+According to writer Lloyd Spanberger, at least two additional operational D-21B flights may have taken place.
+Spanberger cites an interview with Lt.
+Col. Alfred Crane, who worked with classified spy satellites and drones during the Cold War, in which Crane described processing two D-21B film capsules, both from flights over China.
+In both cases, the hatch was successfully recovered (whether in midair or at sea is unknown), but only one yielded any usable photographs.
+The use of improper film processing equipment caused the emulsion on the first drone's film to separate from its base, destroying the photographs.
+In the other mission, the film development process was completed with no further obstacles, according to Spanberger.

 On 23 July 1971, the D-21B program was canceled due to its poor success rate, the introduction of a new generation of photo reconnaissance satellites, and President Richard Nixon's rapprochement with China.
 A total of 38 D-21 and D-21B drones had been built, 21 of which were expended in launches.
-The remaining 17 were initially stored at Norton Air Force Base, California, then moved to the Davis-Monthan Air Force Base "boneyard" near Tucson, Arizona, in 1976 and 1977.
+The remaining 17 were initially stored at Norton Air Force Base, California, then moved to the Davis–Monthan Air Force Base "boneyard" near Tucson, Arizona, in 1976 and 1977.
 With the base open to the public, the D-21 drones were quickly spotted and photographed.
 The Air Force called them GTD-21Bs with the GT standing for Ground Training.

-The fate of the D-21 that had disappeared on the first operational flight was finally revealed in February 1986 when an official from the CIA returned a panel to Ben Rich that he had been given by a Soviet KGB agent.
+The fate of the D-21 that had disappeared on the first operational flight was revealed in February 1986 when an official from the CIA returned a panel to Ben Rich that he had been given by a Soviet KGB agent.
 The drone had self-destructed over Siberia and the Soviets had recovered the wreckage.
 The Tupolev design bureau reverse-engineered the wreck and produced plans for a Soviet copy, named the Voron (Raven), but it was never built.